aci-ref/facilitation_best_practices/activities/10-assessment.md

 <div class="bullet-box">
 <ol>
-<li>The <i>Entrance Survey</i> is designed to be given at account creation or introductory training (if required for resource use) to all users of the ACI resource to gather demographics and previous experience upon entrance.
+<li>The *[Entrance Survey](../appendices/10.1-Entrance Survey)*  is designed to be given at account creation or introductory training (if required for resource use) to all users of the ACI resource to gather demographics and previous experience upon entrance.
 It also can be used to gather information on the user's researching computing needs.</li>
-<li>The <i>Engagement Evaluation</i> can be used in multiple ways.
+<li>The *[Engagement Evaluation](../appendices/10.2-Engagement Evaluation)*  can be used in multiple ways.
 It can be used as a tool to track specific users in a standardized manner, but is not necessarily designed to be used for each engagement.
 It can be used as a mechanism to measure the impact of facilitation, as well as to obtain feedback to provide the Facilitator so that they can improve future engagements. </li>
-<li>The <i>Exit Survey</i> is designed to measure the effectiveness of the ACI organization offerings on a per user basis and again is designed to be given to all users of the ACI resource who had one or more significant engagements with a Facilitator.
+<li>The *[Engagement Evaluation](../appendices/10.2-Annual or Exit Survey)* is designed to measure the effectiveness of the ACI organization offerings on a per user basis and again is designed to be given to all users of the ACI resource who had one or more significant engagements with a Facilitator.
 We acknowledge that not all ACI resources or institutions may be notified when a user leaves the institution or no longer needs access to resources due to completion of a project.
 Therefore this survey can be utilized on a yearly or other periodic basis.  </li>
 </ol>
 </div>